A Framework for Inference Inspired by Human Memory Mechanisms: Additional Experimental Results

 \subsection{Test Curves for Detecting Equivalent Triangles}

-As shown in Fig.~\ref{triangle_curve_pic}, we observe that our proposed models, MITR and its variant, MITR+S without top-k sparsity, show significantly faster convergence compared to other models.
-It is worth noting that the MITR model achieves slightly higher accuracy compared to the MITR+S model, highlighting the usefulness of our competitive writing mechanism.
+As shown in Fig.~\ref{triangle_curve_pic}, we observe that our proposed models, PMI-TR and its variant, PMI-TR+S without top-k sparsity, show significantly faster convergence compared to other models.
+It is worth noting that the PMI-TR model achieves slightly higher accuracy compared to the PMI-TR+S model, highlighting the usefulness of our competitive writing mechanism.